brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ## Convention over configuration

-Is not only helping the consumer
+It's not only for the users

 :::notes
 - It makes a world of difference when: